 Safeguarding Christian Science

-HERBERT W. EUSTACE, C. S. B., Board member of the Deed of Trust from 1912-1922, wrote in his book CHRISTIAN SCIENCE ITS "CLEAR, CORRECT TEACHING" AND COMPLETE WRITINGS
+HERBERT W. EUSTACE, C. S. B., wrote in his book CHRISTIAN SCIENCE ITS "CLEAR, CORRECT TEACHING" AND COMPLETE WRITINGS

 "I had not long been a member of the board of trustees before I began to feel an indefinable element at work with the directors of the Church, an apparent attempt to dictate to the trustees on matters wholly within the province of the trustees' duties as set forth in the Deed of Trust.
 I soon realized that it was the age-old demand of ecclesiasticism to rule, to allow nothing to interfere with its thirst for power and authority...